Chicago Lawn, Chicago

 Chicago Lawn is one of the 77 community areas of Chicago, Illinois.
 It is located on the southwest side of the city.
 Its community neighbors include Gage Park, West Englewood, Ashburn, and West Lawn.
-It is bounded by Bell Avenue on the east, Central Park Avenue on the west, 59th Street on the north, and 75th Street on the south, and is 13 km southwest of the Loop.
+It is bounded by the CSX and Norfolk Southern Railway tracks on the east, Central Park Avenue on the west, 59th Street on the north, and the Belt Railway of Chicago on the south, and is 13 km southwest of the Loop.
 Local citizens refer to the area as "Marquette Park," after the park in its center.

 History

 The city of Chicago Lawn was founded by John F. Eberhart in 1871.
 Although it was annexed by the city of Chicago in 1889, it remained mostly farmland with some scattered settlements until the 1920s.
 Between 1920 and 1930 the population increased from 14,000 to 47,000.
 Residents of German and Irish descent began to move into the area from the Back of the Yards and Englewood neighborhoods.
 Poles, Bohemians, and Lithuanians followed them.
 Most new residents belonged to various Protestant denominations, but Chicago Lawn also was home to many Roman Catholic churches and schools.
 Today, there are six Catholic institutions that make up the Marquette Park Catholic Campus Council.
 Chicago Lawn was a thriving urban neighborhood as the Depression hit the nation and by 1940 its population had reached 49,291.
 In 1941, the National Biscuit Company announced plans to build a huge bakery in Chicago Lawn.
 When completed, this was the largest bakery in one location in the world.
 The size of the facility was doubled in the late 1990s.

 The Lithuanian community has maintained a notable presence in the area by establishing a network of institutions that earned their community the label as the Lithuanian Gold Coast.
 They formed some of the richest savings and loans in the city.
 The Lithuanian Sisters of Saint Casimir founded Holy Cross Hospital in 1928 and Maria High School in 1952 (originally established as St. Casimir Academy in 1911).
 The Nativity of the Blessed Virgin Mary Church was established in 1927 on the corner of 69th Street and Washtenaw Avenue.
 It was founded as a Lithuanian national parish and services are still held in Lithuanian.
 An Art Deco monument was erected by Chicago's Lithuanian community in Marquette Park commemorating Lithuanian pilots Stasys Girėnas and Steponas Darius who died in the crash of the Lituanica in 1933.